|Monday||11 am - 7 pm|

 Bikes Not Bombs uses the bicycle as a vehicle for social change.

-Every dollar you spend at the bike shop helps support Bikes Not Bomb's Youth and International work.
+Every dollar you spend at the bike shop helps support BNB's Youth and International work.

 At the Bike Shop:

 We provide expert repair and service in a welcoming and inclusive environment.

 We are a consistent and reliable source of funding for BNB's youth and international programs.